tomaszj/dropwizard-angular-gradle-for-heroku/README.md

-# dropwizard-angular-for-heroku
+# dropwizard-angular-gradle-for-heroku

 A sample, fairly bare-bones setup for Dropwizard API which serves necessary files for a frontend application.
-Built using maven.
+Built using gradle.
 Heroku-ready.

 # Building locally

-run `mvn package` and then `java -jar target/api-1.0-SNAPSHOT.jar server server.conf` or use `run_api.sh` file, which does exactly the same thing.
+run `./gradlew shadowJar` and then `java -jar build/libs/dropwizard-angular-gradle-for-heroku.jar server server.conf` or use `run_api.sh` file, which does exactly the same thing.

 # Deploying to heroku